-While The Housing Justice Foundation is primarily a research and education non-profit, the following resources may be of use to individuals seeking assistance with foreclosure related issues.
+While Housing Justice is primarily a research and education webpage, the following resources may be of use to individuals seeking assistance with foreclosure related issues.

 Foreclosure Defense Firms

 In Florida, the following law firms may be able to assist with your foreclosure defense.
-Unfortunately, The Housing Justice Foundation cannot recommend any attorneys outside of the state of Florida.
+Unfortunately, Housing Justice cannot recommend any attorneys outside of the state of Florida.

 The Cullen Law Firm, P.A.